kennethlove/kennethlove.github.io/content/posts/docker-for-django.md

 description = "This is my current Docker set up for Django development.
 I think it works really well, so I wanted to share."
 +++

+**Note:** This article was written in 2019.
+I've updated what I can see as being outdated or outdate-able, so it _should_ be pretty reliable, but I make no promises.
+If you find something that's wrong, please [let me know](/social/).

 At [my company](https://oreilly.com), we've been developing a common Docker workflow for all of our microservices to use.
 I _really_ want us to get it to a state where we can open source it but that seems to be a long way off.